WEC-Sim/WEC-Sim/source/tutorials.rst

-﻿.. _tutorials:
+.. _tutorials:

 Tutorials
 =========
 This section provides step-by-step instructions on how to run the WEC-Sim code using the provided Tutorials (located in the WEC-Sim ``$Source/tutorials`` directory).
 Two WEC-Sim tutorials are provided: the Two-Body Point Absorber (RM3), and the Oscillating Surge WEC (OSWEC).
 For information about the implementation of the WEC-Sim code refer to the `Code Structure <http://wec-sim.github.io/WEC-Sim/code_structure.html>`_ section.
-For informational about additional WEC-Sim features, refer to the `Advanced Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html>`_ section.
+For information about additional WEC-Sim features, refer to the `Advanced Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html>`_ section.

 Two-Body Point Absorber (RM3)